-Services that are covered for you it you must pay when get these services Oiabetes self-management training, diabetic services and supplies (cont.) strips, non-preferred brand glucometers and non-preferred brand test strips require prior authorization.
-Medi and la diabe opayment for care-covered lancets ancet devices used for tic glucose testing ned in network.
+Services that are covered for you at you must pay wher get these services Oiabetes self-management training, diabetic services and supplies (cont.) strips, non-preferred brand glucometers and non-preferred brand test strips require prior authorization.
+Medi and l diabe Coinsurance for icare-covered lancets ancet devices used for etic glucose testing ned in network.
 Glucometers are limited to one meter every two years, unless prior authorization is obtained.
-For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+For people with diabetes who have severe diabetic foot Med prefe 20% Coinsurance for Medicare-covered non- preferred brand diabetes testing strips and non- preferred brand glucometers obtained in network. disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not prefe obtai including the non-customized removable inserts (not with such shoes).
 Coverage includes fitting.
 This is not a preventive service cost-sharing applies.
-20% Coinsurance for Medicare-covered non- preferred brand diabetes testing strips and non- preferred brand glucometers obtained in network.
 20% Coinsurance for Medicare-covered therapeutic shoes and inserts for people with severe diabetic foot disease.
-Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter 12 of of 20% Coinsurance this booklet.)
-Covered items include, but are not limited to: wheelchairs, crutche powered mattress systems, diabetic supplies, hospital beds ordered a provider for use in the home, IV infusion pumps, speech generat devices, oxygen equipment, nebulizers, and walkers.
+Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter 12 of this booklet.)
+Covered items include, but are not limited to: wheelchairs, crutche powered mattress systems, diabetic supplies, hospital beds ordered a provider for use in the home, IV infusion pumps, speech generat devices, oxygen equipment, nebulizers, and walkers. es, 1 by 20% Coinsurance for Medicare-covered DME obtained in network.
 We cover all medically necessary DME covered by Original Medicare.
-If our supplier in your area does not carry a particular es, l by ing for Medicare-covered DME obtained in network. brand or manufacturer, you may ask them if they can special order for you.
+If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order for you.
 The most recent list of suppliers is available on our websi at www.GeisingerGold.com.
 Your provider must obtain prior authorization from our plan for certain DME.
-Please see the previous section in this table for more information about Plan coverage of diabetic supplies.
+Please see the previous section in this table for more information